tadija/AERecord/README.md

 Why do we need yet another one Core Data wrapper?
 You tell me!

 >Inspired by many different (spoiler alert) magical solutions, I needed something which combines complexity and functionality just the way I want.
-All of that boilerplate for setting up of CoreData stack can be packed in one reusable and customizible line of code, and it should be.
+All of that boilerplate for setting up of Core Data stack can be packed in one reusable and customizible line of code, and it should be.
-Passing the right `NSManagedObjectContext` all accross the project, worrying about threads and stuff, shouldn't really be my concern in every single project.
+Passing the right `NSManagedObjectContext` all accross the project, worrying about threads and stuff, shouldn't be our concern in every single project.
-And what about that similar `NSFetchRequest` boilerplates for querying or creating of data?
-So boring.
+And how about that boring `NSFetchRequest` boilerplates for querying or creating of data?
-Finally when it comes to connecting your data with the tableView, the best approach is to use `NSFetchedResultsController`, and `CoreDataTableViewController` wrapper from [Stanford's CS193p](http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2013-winter) is the best thing ever, I don't know why everybody doesn't use that everywhere.
+Finally when it comes to connecting your data with the tableView, the best approach is to use `NSFetchedResultsController`.
-I liked it so much that I made `CoreDataCollectionViewController` in the same fashion.
+`CoreDataTableViewController` wrapper from [Stanford's CS193p](http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2013-winter) is so great at it, that I've made `CoreDataCollectionViewController` too in the same fashion.
 So, `AERecord` should solve all of these problems for me, I hope you will like it too.